Language and Page Formatting Options

 If you have a default policy of DROP in your FORWARD chain, you must append a rule to allow forwarding of incoming HTTP requests so that destination NAT routing can be possible.
 To do this, run the following command:

 iptables -A FORWARD -i eth0 -p tcp --dport 80 -d 172.31.0.23 -j ACCEPT

 This rule allows forwarding of incoming HTTP requests from the firewall to its intended destination of the Apache HTTP Server server behind the firewall.

-) — a special local subnetwork dedicated to providing services on a public carrier such as the Internet.
+iptablesrules can be set to route traffic to certain machines, such as a dedicated HTTP or FTP server, in a demilitarized zone (DMZ) — a special local subnetwork dedicated to providing services on a public carrier such as the Internet.
 For example, to set a rule for routing incoming HTTP requests to a dedicated HTTP server at 10.0.4.2 (outside of the 192.168.1.0/24 range of the LAN), NAT calls a

-table to forward the packets to their proper destination:
+PREROUTINGtable to forward the packets to their proper destination:

 iptables -t nat -A PREROUTING -i eth0 -p tcp --dport 80 -j DNAT \ --to-destination 10.0.4.2:80